• Skip to primary navigation

 Make the cookie dough.

-• In a medium bowl, whisk to combine the flour, baking powder, baking soda, salt and dried blueberries.
+• In a medium bowl, whisk to combine the flour, baking powder, baking soda, and salt.
 Set aside.

 • In the bowl of a stand mixer, beat the butter on high speed until smooth, about 30 seconds.
 Add the sugar and cream with the butter on high speed until light and fluffy, about 2 minutes, scraping the sides of the bowl as needed.
 Add the egg yolks and vanilla extract and beat to combine.